-It sees me talking to my customers, mess my mess up my sales process.
+It sees me talking to my customers, mess up my sales process.
 Well guess what it doesn't they become your best friend.
 They're feeding you.
 They're just they're shooting clients at you.
-So yeah, the efficiencies are so much better when you employ implement
+So yeah, the efficiencies are so much better when you employ implement tech.

-Jennifer Cooper: tech.
-Oh, so much when you think about I'm like you can hand this.
+Jennifer Cooper: Oh, so much when you think about I'm like you can hand this.

-This path to someone iPad or whatever device it is, and let them start to do it, or you can get backlogged and all of these red cards you'd need to enter.
+You can hand this pad to someone, iPad or whatever device it is, and let them start to do it, or you can get backlogged and all of these red cards you'd need to enter.
 So there's that and yeah, setting up their drip campaigns and the CRM.
-And, now that we've got some people chugging along with it, uh, the, you know, we're seeing the adoption rate go up and again, They're great sales professionals.
+And, now that we've got some people chugging along with it, you know, we're seeing the adoption rate go up and again, They're great sales professionals.

-Greg Bray: Well, and I think Jennifer, you said a couple of things.
+Greg Bray: Well, I think Jennifer, you said a couple of things.

-Talk, talk a little bit more about how the marketing team, you know, is able to leverage that data and that information that, that the sales folks are collecting into the CRM.
+Talk, a little bit more about how the marketing team, you know, is able to leverage that data and that information that the sales folks are collecting into the CRM.